By Rob Cox and Robert Cyran, Reuters Breakingviews

 Chambers called on the company to focus on five areas: routing, switching and services; collaboration; data center virtualization; architectures; and video.

-Chambers has run Cisco since January 1995 and is considered one of Silicon Valley's foremost prognosticators, whose views on industry trends are invariably taken seriously.
+Chambers is considered one of Silicon Valley's foremost prognosticators, whose views on industry trends are invariably taken seriously.
 He was one of the first to warn of the impact of the financial crisis on the sector in late 2007.

-In his memo however, he confessed that the sprawling San Jose-based networking giant with nearly 73,000 employees had been sideswiped somewhat of late.
+In his memo, however, he confessed the networking giant had been sideswiped somewhat of late.

 Our growth strategy has been based on capturing the incredible opportunity afforded by this massive demand for the network.
 Many say that in the face of this expansion, Cisco needs more discipline.
 I agree.

-To appease investors frustrated by decelerating growth, the company declared its first-ever dividend of 6 cents a share last month, which gave its sputtering stock price a brief jolt.
+To appease investors frustrated by decelerating growth, the company declared last month its first-ever dividend of 6 cents a share, which gave its sputtering stock price a brief jolt.

 Some analysts said Cisco began to slip during the industry downturn of the past two years.